petarbaykov/Univercity-Course-Work/README.md

 # Univercity-Course-Work
-6 Programming tasks for Course Work at Univercity of Plovdiv
+Course Work for Intro to Programming with C# at Univercity of Plovdiv